BrianJenney/react-codify/curriculum/week2.md

     1. Prevent users from adding empty items by disabling the button if nothing has been entered
     2. Add functionality to allow users to delete from the list

+**If Time Allows (They can also start this as out of class work)**

+Introduce students to axios -- a library popular in react for handling http requests.

+To download this library `npm install axios --save`

+Slack out `react-axios` and look at the crime component.

+Go through the http request using axios and show how state is being set with the data returned from our API call.

+Have the class look up `componentDidReceiveProps`, `ComponentDidMount` && `componentWillReceiveProps` to understand how to trigger the re-render method depending on a state change.

+Have students create an input and button to interact with this API:

+A user should select what kind of crime they want displayed using radio buttons then a click should fire off the API request using axios.